eduvieowen/isg-emporium/README.md

 - **React.js**: Crafting a visually stunning and intuitive interface that keeps you hooked.
 - **Sanity Backend**: Ensuring a seamless management system for our ever-growing product catalog.
 - **Stripe**: Safeguarding your transactions with the latest in secure payment processing.
-- **Framer Motion**: Adding a dash of magic with captivating animations and transitions.
+- **Framer Motion**: Adding a dash of playfulness with captivating animations and transitions.

 ## Why Choose ISG Emporium?